labordynamicsinstitute/ldilab-manual/_sources/08-details-replication-report.md

 Once everything is put in place, the replicator can report on findings, both positive and negative.
 This should include enough detail to allow a reader - a Data Editor and the authors - to understand what went wrong when something went wrong.
 For each **Data Preparation Code, Figure, Table, and any in-text numbers**, the section should provide information on success or failure to reproduce (the previously filled out [code-check.xlsx](https://github.com/AEADataEditor/replication-template/blob/master/code-check.xlsx) can be re-used to drive the list).
 When errors happen, the replicator's description should be as precise as possible.
 For differences in figures, the replicator should provide both a screenshot of what the manuscript contains, as well as the figure produced by the code you ran, with differences highlighted.
 For differences in numbers (in tables or in-text), the replicator should list both the number as reported in the manuscript, as well as the number replicated.

 ![Findings with errors](images/report-findings-errors.png)

+###  Missing Requirements

+If it turns out that some requirements were not stated or are incomplete (software, packages, operating system), the replicator should  list the *complete* list of requirements here.
+Some of this maybe immediately obvious (e.g., there is no mention at all of what kind of computer you need), in others, you will need to run the programs to find out that things are missing.
+This is usually amended as the reproducibility attempt progresses.

 ###  Classification